Coltthatcher/capstone/README.md

 What additional tools, frameworks, libraries, APIs, or other resources will these additional features require?
 Again Soundcloud API requires an API
-I haven't dabbled to far into react besides what is taught in the lessons.
-I don't think i will need to use a database but it is possible i may need to go down that route.
+I haven't dabbled to far into react besides what is taught in the lessons. firebase
+I've been looking into firebase quite a bit and I think implanting that will make the product able to use full CRUD which is now my stretch goal.

 Is there anything else you'd like your instructor to know?
 Im excited to have creative control over something!
 I think a lot of the stuff i need to do is going to make more sense to me as I start implementing them.